-17. Please briefly outline the regulation of the manufacture and marketing of traditional herbal medicinal products in your jurisdiction.
+Please briefly outline the regulation of the manufacture and marketing of traditional herbal medicinal products in your jurisdiction.

-Directive 2004/24/EC on traditional herbal medicinal products was implemented and the implementation is in line with the requirements established at European level.
+Directive 2004/24/EC on traditional herbal medicinal products has been implemented accordingly in Austria.

 PATENTS

 18. What types of medicinal products and related substances and processes can be protected by patents and what types cannot be patent protected?
 What are the legal criteria to obtain a patent?
 Which legislation applies?